-Montana has moderate home insurance premiums compared to other US states.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Montana was $1,003, quite a bit lower than the national average of $1,132.
+How much is home insurance in Montana?
+Compared to other US cities, Montana has moderate homeowners insurance premiums.
+The average cost of home insurance in the state of Montana was $1,081.
+That's quite a bit lower than the national average of $1,173.
 24 states have lower average homeowners insurance rates than Montana.

 |Montana Annual Average||$938||$1,003||$1,081|

 |US Annual Average||$1,096||$1,132||$1,173|

 The graph below shows the change in average Montana home insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Montana homeowners insurance rates increased from $818 in 2011 to $1,081 in 2015, a jump of $263 dollars, or 32.15 percent.